-J: SECTION 8 - HOUSING MODULE
+I: SECTION 8 - DWELLING CHARACTERISTICS

-Data obtained from the Housing Module will be used in calculating the housing component of the Quarterly Consumer Price Index.
+Data obtained from Section 8 will mainly be used in calculating the housing component of the Quarterly Consumer Price Index.
 The Consumer Price Index measures the change of prices in the Cayman Islands and is the main "inflation" indicator.
-The cost of shelter is a large component in the Consumer Price Index and this information is very essential.
+The cost of housing is a large component in the Consumer Price Index and this information is very essential.

 All questions should be read exactly as printed.
-Words which appear in italics are for clarification and should not be read.
-Words which are underlined should be emphasized.
-This section consists of six (6) questions as follows:
+This section consists of eight (8) questions as follows:

-- Q8.1 This question determines if the household is included in this section.
-If the answer is Yes, continue on.
-If the answer is NO then the Interview ends here as during the reference period the household was not resident of the Cayman Islands. - Q8.2 Mark 1 if the accommodation stands alone with no other accommodation directly attached to any side.
+- Q8.1 Mark 1 if the accommodation stands alone with no other accommodation directly attached to any side.
 Even if another house is 3 feet away in the same yard, the answer would be 1.
-Most other accommodations would come under choice 3.
-A one-room accommodation which is part of several other apartments will fall in choice 5.
-A trailer or live-a-board boat would fall under choice 7 and 8 respectively,. - Q8.3 In reading this question you should read the choices.
+Most other accommodations would come under choice 2.
+A one-room accommodation which is part of several other apartments will fall in choice 4.
+A trailer or live-a-board boat would fall under choice 6 and 7 respectively. - Q8.2 In reading this question you should read the choices.
 We are seeking to determine the occupancy status of the household with regards to owning or renting.
-ONLY if an occupant PAYS the rent (including known subsidized rent) should choices 3 or 4 be marked, then go to question 8.5a.
-NB If the household is paying a monthly fee which goes towards the purchase price of the dwelling, then the answer should be "5" If the total rent is paid by someone other than any of the occupants (e.g. an employer) then mark choice 6.
-If the accommodation is occupied by some means other than choice 1 to 6, then mark choice 7 AND describe. - Q8.4 This question is ONLY asked of those who answered 1, 2 or 6 at question 8.3.
+ONLY if an occupant PAYS the rent (including known subsidized rent) should choices 3 or 4 be marked, then go to question 8.4a.
+NB If the household is paying a monthly fee which goes towards the purchase price of the dwelling, then the answer should be "5".
+If the total rent is paid by someone other than any of the occupants (e.g. an employer) then mark choice 6.
+If the accommodation is occupied by some means other than choice 1 to 6, then mark choice 7 AND describe.

+- Q8.3 This question is ONLY asked of those who answered 1, 2 or 6 at question 8.2.
 The information should be provided by an occupant of the household.
 It may be necessary for you to PROBE, being careful NOT TO suggest or lead the respondent.
 "Similar" includes such things as location, size, condition and furnishings.
 Complete the rent on the appropriate line.
-You do not need to do any conversions. - Q8.5a Indicate here the LAST month's rent.
+You do not need to do any conversions. - Q8.4.a This question is only asked of those who answered 3, 4 or 5 at question 8.2.
+Indicate here the LAST month's rent.
 Disregard information about rent which may be changing this month or next.
 If the respondent is one of several persons who share the rent we need the TOTAL rent, not just his/her share.
-Probe to find out if the amount quoted is just one share (the respondent's) or the total amount paid by all. - Q8.5b Indicate here by shading YES or No whether the household is covered by insurance.
+Probe to find out if the amount quoted is just one share (the respondent's) or the total amount paid by all. - Q8.4b Indicate here by shading which utilities, if any, are included in the rent reported in Q8.4a. - Q8.5 Does this household have Internet etc?
+Self explanatory.
+This question will give indicators on the living standard in the Cayman Islands. - Q8.6 Does the dwelling have insurance?
+If persons rent their dwelling they might not know about insurance of their dwellings.
+If so, mark don't know, but the question must be asked also to persons renting their dwelling. - Q8.7 Mode of survey This question is to get information on what mode of survey the respondent would prefer if selected for a future survey.